-February’s “windshield view” was taken on the 13th of February at 11:57, looking west from our new site @ LHR.
+February’s “windshield view” for 2021 was taken on the 13th of February at 11:57, looking west from our new site @ LHR.
 It was a Saturday morning and I had to walk in from the road, the temperature was -10 degrees on the dash of the SportTrac and was confirmed by a similar reading inside of the coach.
 I have been making a trip to the coach every few weeks to confirm that the solar is keeping the batteries fully charged and was pleased today to see that they were 100% charged again.
 There were a few coyote tracks on my walk through the park but not much else with the cold snap driving most creatures into some form of hibernation.